Jharkhand shattered arrogance of 'dictator': Cong after govt wins trust vote | Politics

 - India

-Soon after the JMM-Congress coalition government of Champai Soren won the trust vote, the Congress on Monday said Jharkhand has shattered the arrogance of the ''dictator''.
+Soon after the JMM-Congress coalition government of Champai Soren won the trust vote, the Congress on Monday said Jharkhand has shattered the arrogance of the ''dictator'' and truth has won by defeating the conspiracies of the BJP.

-''Jharkhand shattered the arrogance of the dictator.
-India won, the people won.
-The INDIA coalition government passed the trust vote in the Assembly today.
-Many congratulations to all of you.
-Jai Johar,'' the Congress said in a post in Hindi on X soon after the trust vote.
+Congress leader Rahul Gandhi alleged that the BJP tried to topple the coalition government in Jharkhand as the chief minister was a tribal.

-AICC general secretary Jairam Ramesh also said, ''We have won the confidence vote very convincingly.
-The operation lotus of the BJP has been unsuccessful.''
-He said first, they arrested Hemant Soren and got him to resign.
-Then, they delayed the swearing-in of Champai Soren, he alleged.
+''Want to congratulate all alliance MLAs, (Champai) Soren ji as that they stopped the BJP-RSS conspiracy and protected the government of the poor,'' Gandhi said at a rally at the Shaheed Maidan held in Ranchi during his Manipur-to-Maharashtra Bharat Jodo Nyay Yatra.

 ''We are the popularly elected government and the ED cannot overturn the people's voice.
 The Centre's fascist attempts at destroying democracy using their agencies like the ED will be resisted with full force.